yeungchenwa/FontDiffuser/README.md

 - **2023.12.16**: The gradio app demo is realeased.
 - **2023.12.10**: Release source code with phase 1 training and sampling.
 - **2023.12.09**: 🎉🎉 Our [paper](https://arxiv.org/abs/2312.12142) is accepted by AAAI2024.
-- **Previously**: Our [Recommendations-of-Diffusion-for-Text-Image](https://github.com/yeungchenwa/Recommendations-Diffusion-Text-Image) repo is public, which contains a paper collection of recent diffusion models for text-image gneeration tasks.
+- **Previously**: Our [Recommendations-of-Diffusion-for-Text-Image](https://github.com/yeungchenwa/Recommendations-Diffusion-Text-Image) repo is public, which contains a paper collection of recent diffusion models for text-image generation tasks.
 Welcome to check it out!

 ## 🔥 Model Zoo
 | **Model**                                    | **chekcpoint** | **status** |